-If you’re planning a visit to Hong Kong – the home of Cathay Pacific and Cathay Dragon – then get ready for island life, but not as you know it.
-Made up of more than 200 tropical islands, and with an intense metropolitan epicentre home to the world’s largest number of skyscrapers, Hong Kong’s communion of city and natural landscape has the kind of knockout visual appeal that hooks you from the get-go.
-While best encapsulated by the unforgettable sight of a blinking Victoria Harbour skyline rising up from green, rolling hills, even in the city’s corners and pockets, the spread of nature’s fingers is never far from view.
-Walk around central neighbourhoods and you’re likely to find stumble across old stone walls whose cracks are snaked with the roots of century-old Chinese banyans, offering shade and shelter to the passers-by below.
+If you’re planning a visit to Hong Kong – the home of Cathay Pacific and Cathay Dragon – get ready for an exhilarating adventure.
+Comprising 70% pristine countryside and mountains, and with an intense metropolitan epicenter featuring the world’s largest number of skyscrapers, Hong Kong’s communion of city and natural landscape has the kind of visual appeal that hooks you from the get-go.
+While best encapsulated by the sight of a shimmering Victoria Harbour skyline, the spread of nature’s fingers is never far from view even in urban pockets.
+Stroll around bustling neighbourhoods and you may stumble across century-old Chinese banyans growing out of stone walls, offering shade and shelter to passers-by.

 Things to do